choiceproperties-source/Website/SECURITY.md

 - We will keep you informed about our progress in addressing the issue
 - After the issue is resolved, we may publicly acknowledge your responsible disclosure

-Thank you for helping keep BuildEstate and our users safe!
+Thank you for helping keep Choice Properties and our users safe!